 "Connie?"
 "I'm thinking."
-Mavis looked around the kitchen which seemed to her as large as her junior high school cafeteria, including swinging wooden doors.
+Mavis looked around the kitchen which seemed to her as large as her junior high school cafeteria, including the swinging wooden doors.
 She imagined rooms full of rooms outside that door.
-"You all aint scared out here all by yourself?
+"You all ain't scared out here by yourselves?
 Don't seem like there's nothing for miles outside."
-A light giggle.
+Connie laughed.
 "Scarey things not always outside.
 Most scarey things is inside."
-Connie turned from the stove with a bowl and placed it before Mavis.
-Mavis looked in despair at the steaming potatoes over which a pat of butter melted, but she said thank you and accepted the fork Connie offered.
-Anyway she could smell the coffee.
+She turned from the stove with a bowl and placed before Mavis who looked in despair at the steaming potatoes over which a pat of butter melted.
+The Early Times drunk left her nauseous-not hungry-but she said thank you and accepted the fork in Connie's hand.
+Anyway, she could smell the coffee.
 Connie sat down next to her.
 "Maybe I go with you," she said.
 Mavis looked up.
-It was the first time she saw Connie's face without the sunglasses.
-Quickly Mavis looked down again at her food and poked her fork into the bowl.
-"What you say, me and you go to California."
+It was the first time she saw the woman's face without the sunglasses.
+Quickly she looked back at the food and poked the fork into the bowl.
+"What you say me and you go to California."
+Mavis felt, but could not face, the woman's smile.
+Had she washed her hands before warming up the potatoes?
+Her smell was walnuts, not pecans.
 "What about your job here?"
-Mavis tasted a tiny bit of potato.
+Mavis forced herself to taste a tiny bit of potato.
 Salty.
 "It's by the sea, California?"
 "Yeah.
-Right on the coast" "Be nice to see water again."
+Right on the coast."
+"Be nice to see water again."
 Connie kept her eyes on Mavis' face.
 "Wave after wave after wave.
 Big water.
 Blue, blue, blue, yes?"
 "That's what they say.
-Sunny California, beaches, oranges...."
+Sunny California, beaches, oranges..."
 "Maybe too sunny for me."
-She stood up and went to the stove.

-"Can't be sunnier than here."
-The butter, salt and pepper mashed into the potatoes weren't all that bad.
+Connie got up abruptly and went to the stove.
+"Can't be sunnier than here." the butter, salt and pepper mashed into the potatoes weren't all that bad.
 Mavis was eating rapidly.
 "Go for miles and don't see a speck of shade."
 "True," said Connie.
 She placed two cups of coffee and a pot of honey on the table.
 "Too much sunshine in the world.
 Vex me.
 Can't take it no more."
-A cool breeze swept through the kitchen door displacing the food smell with a sweeter one.
+A breeze swept through the kitchen door displacing the food smell with a sweeter one.
 Mavis thought she would gulp the coffee when it arrived, but the satisfaction of the hot salty potatoes made her patient.
 Following Connie's example she spooned honey into her cup, stirring slowly.
-"Did you think up anything, about how I can get me some gasoline?"
+"Did you think up anything about how I can get me some gasoline?"
 "Wait a while.
 Today maybe, tomorrow maybe.
 People be out to buy."
 "Buy?
 Buy what?"
 "Garden things.
 Things I cook up.
 Things they don't want to grow themselves."
 "And one of them can take me to get some gas?"
 "For sure."
 "Suppose nobody comes?"
 "Always come.
 Somebody always come.
-Everyday.
-This morning already I sold forty-eight ears of corn and a handful of peppers. " Connie patted her apron pocket.
-Blowing gently into her cup, Mavis went to the kitchen door and looked out.
-When she first arrived she was so happy to find someone at home, she had not looked closely at the garden.
+Every day.
+This morning already I sold forty-eight ears of corn and a handful of peppers."
+She patted her apron pocket.
+Blowing gently into her cup, Mavis went to the kitchn and looked out.
+When she first arrived she was so happy to find someone at hom, she had not looked closely at the garden.
 Now, behind the red chair, she saw flowers mixed in with or parallel to rows of vegetables.
 In some places staked plants grew in a circle, not a line, in high mounds of soil.
-One part she originally thought untilled, became a patch of melons.
+Chickens clucked out of sight.
+One part of the garden she originally thought gone to weed became, on closer inspection, a patch of melons.
 An empire of corn beyond.
 "You didn't do all that by yourself, did you?"
 "Except the corn," said Connie.